en0/en0.github.com/content/NodeVsPython.md

 # Case 1 - Blocking IO

 Blocking IO is a very common thing in software development.
 This occurs whenever a program accesses a disk or network resource.
-Some Examples might be database operations, web requests, logging messages, and sending emails.
+Some examples might be database operations, web requests, logging messages, and sending emails.

 Blocking IO is a scenario that should showcase Node.js's ability for effective